feature-hub/feature-hub/README.md

 #### React Feature App Container

-With the `ReactFeatureAppContainer` a feature app can be rendered by directly providing its feature app definition:
+With the `ReactFeatureAppContainer` a Feature App can be rendered by directly providing its Feature App definition:

 ```js
 import {myFeatureAppDefinition} from './my-feature-app';